knowarth-technologies/liferay-live-logs/README.md

 ## Deployment steps

 1. Stop the Liferay server
-2. Copy the below jars to the deploy directory of Liferay server
+2. Copy the log.viewer.portlet.jar to the deploy directory of Liferay server
-      * log.viewer.portlet-1.0.0.jar
-      * com.liferay.websocket.whiteboard-1.0.0.jar
 3. Add below property in portal-ext file.
 ```
     module.framework.system.packages.extra=\